-Whitney Balmert, MMS, PA-C
+April Gardner, MSBS, PA-C

-The program director is responsible for the oversight and operation of the PA program.
-The director participates in the development of the didactic and clinical aspects of the program as well as being responsible for the faculty and staff.
+The department chair/program director is responsible for the oversight and operation of the PA program.
+The chair/director participates in the development of the didactic and clinical aspects of the program as well as being responsible for the faculty and staff.
 The position also encompasses participation in management level committees within the university.